Pandit Raghunath Murmu Medical College and Hospital: College infrastructure

-The college is associated with the DHH Hospital, which is located in the city 7 km away, along with a teaching hospital which is attached with the medical college campus.
+The college is built on a 70 acre land and is associated with the DHH Hospital, which is located in the city 7 km away, along with a teaching hospital which is attached with the medical college campus.
 The patient outflow is high in the main hospital and moderate in the new teaching hospital.
-The teaching hospital has 600 beds.
-Construction of a new cancer hospital has begun and will be completed soon.
+The teaching hospital has 650 beds.
+Construction of a new cancer hospital been completed and is yet to become functional.

 The college has separate undergraduate boys' and girls' hostels for MBBS students, an interns hostel for House Surgeons, and RDH for Residents.
-A new girls' hostel is inaugurated in 2024.
+The new girls' hostel is inaugurated in 2024 which is functional from December 2024.